-- Your leader and follower points are now tracked separately in the WSDC Points Registry - You qualify for your primary dance level based on either your leader or follower points, whichever is higher. - You may enter only one WSDC skill level division (Novice, Intermediate, Advanced, All-Stars, or Champions) in your primary role. - You may also choose to compete in the other role one level down, as long as you don't qualify for both roles at the same level.
-(No petitions will be approved for dancing more than one level down.) - For WSDC divisions, you are not allowed to enter both roles in the same division.
-You must choose one role and remain in that role throughout the competition (preliminaries, quarterfinals, semifinals, and finals); switching roles during your dances is not allowed.
+- Your leader and follower points are tracked separately in the WSDC Points Registry - You qualify for your primary dance level based on either your leader or follower points, whichever is higher. - You may enter only one WSDC skill level division (Novice, Intermediate, Advanced, All-Stars, or Champions) in your primary role. - You may also compete in the other role one level down (for Intermediate and below) OR one or two levels down for Advanced+ without a petition. - However, if you qualify for the same division in both roles, you are not allowed to enter both roles in the same division.
+You must choose one role and remain in that role throughout the competition (preliminaries, quarterfinals, semifinals, and finals).
+Switching roles during your dances is not allowed.

-If you are unclear about which J&J division is right for you, check with our event staff or chief judge when you register for competitions or with a reasonable amount of time before competing at the event.
+If you are unclear about which J&J division is right for you, check with our registration staff before registering for competitions.
+(Contact: wcsinkorea@gmail.com)

-Age-based J&J
+WSDC Age-based J&J

-Masters J&J
+1. WSDC Masters J&J

 This is an age-based J&J intended for competitors who are at least 50 years old.
 It is open to all skill levels.
-Competitors in this division may also enter one WSDC J&J skill level division (Newcomer, Novice, Intermediate, Advanced, or AllStar.)
+Competitors in this division may also enter WSDC J&J skill level divisions.
 You may enter only once in your preferred role, which may be a different role than your skill-based J&J. You may enter multiple age-based J&Js.

-Sophisticated J&J
+2. WSDC Sophisticated J&J

 This is an age-based J&J intended for competitors who are at least 35 years old.
 It is open to all skill levels.
-Competitors in this division may also enter one WSDC J&J skill level division (Newcomer, Novice, Intermediate, Advanced, or AllStar.)
+Competitors in this division may also enter WSDC J&J skill level divisions.
 You may enter only once in your preferred role, which may be a different role than your skill-based J&J. You may enter multiple age-based J&Js.